smangul1/MiCoP/README.md

 ### Basic usage

-First, use a mapping tool that produces sam output, such as BWA.
+First, use a mapping tool that produces sam output, such as BWA mem.
 For convenience, we include a copy of BWA kit in our repository (see License Info).
 The setup script will also download pre-indexed NCBI databases for viruses and fungi.
+It is strongly suggested that these index files be used for BWA mem, to ensure proper profiling results.
 For info on how to use BWA, see: http://bio-bwa.sourceforge.net/bwa.shtml#13

 Then, run the compute-abundances.py tool as such:
 python compute-abundances.py alignments.sam [--virus OR --fungi] [options]